-At the least, BJP will make serious inroads into Bengal; but may at best give a hung state legislative assembly, or worst case, settle at being a close second to Mamata’s TMC.
+At the least, BJP will make serious inroads into Bengal; but will finish second to Mamata’s TMC.
 Either way, PM Modi and BJP will benefit a lot, from these elections and will significantly increase their vote share for the 2024 Parliamentary Elections, from West Bengal.

 Date for West Bengal Election 2021 results: 2nd May 2021.